-3.3.5 Historical, Architectural, Archaeological, and Cultural Resources
+3.3.6 Historical, Architectural, Archaeological, and Cultural Resources

 Historic and cultural resources are regulated under Section 106 of the National Historic Preservation Act (NHPA), as amended (54 USC 300101 et seq).
-The Act is codified in 36 CFR 800.16(d).
+The implementing regulations are at 36 CFR 800.
 Resources protected by the NHPA include archaeological sites, structures, buildings, objects, landscapes, and districts.
 The historical and cultural resources evaluations documented in this EA were conducted to support FAA's requirements for compliance with Section 106 in accordance with FAA Order 1050.1F, Environmental Impacts: Policies and Procedures.
 The assessment also considered the New York State Historic Preservation Act, Section 14.09 regulations.